All Episodes

 The Senate has authorized subpoenas.

-They've voted to uh to send out subpoenas to Carl Rove and uh and Harriet Myers.
+They've voted to send out subpoenas to Karl Rove and Harriet Myers.

 We'll discuss this.

-Your guiding light and living legend, Rush Limbaugh.
+Your guiding light and living legend, Rush Limbaugh, highly trained broadcast specialist, meeting and exceeding all broadcast expectations.

-Here are more details on the Fox News report about the uh remaining charges against the Duke La Cross players to be dropped soon.
+Here are more details on the Fox News report about the remaining charges against the Duke La Crosse players to be dropped soon.

-There's no case here, and they'll be hearing a dismissal the coming days.
+There's no case here, and you'll be hearing a dismissal in coming days.

 I caution you on that.